bookofproofs/bookofproofs.github.io/_sources/history/20th-century/taylor-richard.md

 ### Mathematical Profile (Excerpt):
 * John Taylor is a mathematical physicist, now Emeritus Professor of Mathematical Physics at the University of Cambridge.
-* Richard's mother, Mary Taylor, was a piano teacher.
-* Richard was born in Cambridge but, when he was two years old, the family moved to Oxford where Richard was brought up and attended school.
 * After completing his school studies at Magdalen College School, Taylor returned to Cambridge where he matriculated at Clare College in 1980.
 * Taylor graduated from the University of Cambridge in 1984 and, after some doubts as to whether he was good enough to undertake research in an area as demanding as number theory, he decided that he would undertake graduate studies at Princeton in the United States.
 * Taylor spent four years at Princeton 1984-88, during which time he undertook research for a Ph.D. advised by Wiles.